ATS Diversity & Inclusion Statement:

 Specific Recommendations

-- Assemblies, comprised of assembly chairs, program chairs, planning chairs, the web director, the nominating committee, and working group chairs, should be balanced by gender, race/ethnicity, and discipline to better reflect the society and the communities served by the assembly.
+- Assemblies, composed of assembly chairs, program chairs, planning chairs, the web director, the nominating committee, and working group chairs, should be a balanced inclusive group of individuals and disciplines to better reflect the society and the communities served by the assembly.

 Assembly Programming

 - Programming for the ATS International Conference will be allotted to high-quality researchers/presenters representing the broad diversity of the ATS community.
-In this regard, the Assemblies should aim to achieve diversity across gender, race/ethnicity, and years of experience.
+In this regard, the Assemblies should aim to achieve overall diversity and inclusion in representation of ATS community.

 Reporting Metrics